justingebert/cloud-casestudy/Readme.md

 - had issues using terraform on laptop -> imported
 - crreated terraform cloud project -> cli -> remote execution
 - add logging premission to lambda
+- had a problem using shrap with lambda -> found that they adressed it in their documentation -> npm install --arch=x64 --platform=linux sharp (not optimal solution)

 TODO: